Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

 \subsubsection{Role of attractive forces: Colloidal gels}

-In the previous section, only repulsive forces were described from a theoretical perspective, in which case temperature can only compete with the particle softness, and the main control parameter is the packing fraction.
-The situation becomes more complex when attractive forces are also playing a role.
-Of course, adhesion and attractive forces are relevant for a large number of model systems and real materials.
-For instance, dense liquids do not interact via hard sphere potentials, but typically also possess longer-range attractive forces, modelled for instance via a Lennard-Jones potential \cite{Hansen:2006}.
-In colloidal systems, attractive forces can be easily induced and tuned, as colloid-polymer mixtures \cite{Royall:2013}.
-Regarding real materials, many systems, such as clay suspensions, or more generally, colloidal gels, are Brownian systems with attractive interactions between the colloidal particles \cite{Larson:1999}.
+In the previous section, particle systems with solely repulsive forces were described from a theoretical perspective, in which case temperature can only compete with the particle softness, and the main control parameter is the packing fraction.
+The situation becomes more complex when attractive forces come into play.
+Adhesion and attractive forces are relevant for a large number of model systems and real materials.
+For instance, dense liquids do not interact via hard-sphere potentials, but typically also possess longer-range attractive forces, modeled for instance via a Lennard-Jones potential \cite{Hansen:2006}.
+In colloidal systems, attractive forces can be easily induced and tuned, using for instance colloid-polymer mixtures \cite{Royall:2013}.
+Many real-material systems, such as clay suspensions or more generally colloidal gels, are Brownian systems with attractive interactions between the colloidal particles \cite{Larson:1999}.

-Regarding the glass transition phenomenon in simple atomic liquids, attractive forces only weakly affect the physics, in the sense that they contribute quantitatively to the relaxation dynamics and details of the phase diagram, but do not change the physical behavior qualitatively \cite{Berthier:2009,Berthier:2011}.
+Regarding the glass transition phenomenon in simple systems, attractive forces only weakly affect the physics, in the sense that they contribute quantitatively to the relaxation dynamics and details of the phase diagram, but do not change the physical behavior qualitatively \cite{Berthier:2009,Berthier:2011}.

 Attractive forces in simple liquids start to change the physics when they are strong enough to induce a nontrivial dynamical arrest in a regime that would otherwise be characterized by a simple fluid behavior.
-The simplest case is when very strong bonds are present, which might result in a percolating gel structure.
-In that case, a percolating particle network may form in the system, which can sustain a finite stress, very much as in chemical gels \cite{Larson:1999}.
-Therefore, a yield stress emerges and coincides with a percolation transition.
+The simplest case is when very strong bonds are present, which might result in a percolating particle network that can sustain a finite stress, very much as in chemical gels \cite{Larson:1999}.
+Here, a yield stress emerges and coincides with a percolation transition.
 When the gel is dense enough, such a network can confer a macroscopic elasticity to the system and hence be responsible for a yield stress.
-This of course only happens if the interactions are strong enough: if the thermal energy is sufficient to break and reform bonds within the network, for a small applied stress the system will eventually flow at long times, and the system is simply viscoelastic (it is a ``transient'' gel).
+However, if the thermal energy is sufficient to break and reform bonds within the network, for a small applied stress the system will eventually flow at long time scales, and the system is simply viscoelastic (it is a ``transient'' gel).

+Percolation only represents one of the possible routes to the production of physical gels; several other examples have been studied in recent years \cite{Zaccarelli:2007}.
+Here, we briefly mention three examples.